smsolivier/VEF/code/README.md

 Includes unaccelerated, eddington accelerated, S2SA, DSA
 ### diffLimit.py
-compare LD and DD Eddington Acceleration in the Diffusion Limit (epsilon --> 0)
+compare number of iterations in LD and DD Eddington Acceleration

+in the Diffusion Limit (epsilon --> 0)